RxLaboratory/Ramses-Server/README.md

 ## Python client

-We provide a very simple example implementation of client in Python, available in [py_client](py_client).
+We provide a very simple example implementation of a client in Python, available in [py_client](py_client).
 You can use this client to test the server from a terminal.

 ## Quick reference